Probing Quantum States over Spacetime Through Interferometry: Comparison with process matrices

 \section{Comparison with process matrices}

 We clarify the difference between causally agnostic measurements and the process matrix formalism introduced in Ref.~\cite{oreshkov2012quantum} in their respective settings, despite some common features.
-In the \emph{process matrix} framework, two separate experimenters inside a causal black box, Alice and Bob, each operate a laboratory, that receives one quantum system, applies a measurement, and emits another system (See FIG. \ref{fig:process} (a)).
-The most general resource compatible with local quantum mechanics, but \emph{without} assuming any definite causal order between the labs is an operator \(\cW\) acting on the Hilbert space \(AA'BB'\), (un)primed systems being output (input) systems, that provides the probability of Alice and Bob implementing a CP map \(\cM_{AB}:AB\to A'B'\) through the generalized Born rule
+In the \emph{process matrix} framework, two separate experimenters inside a causal black box, Alice and Bob, each operate a laboratory, that receives one quantum system, applies a measurement, and emits another system (See Fig.~\ref{fig:process} (a)).
+The most general resource compatible with local quantum mechanics, but \emph{without} assuming any definite causal order between the labs is an operator \(\cW_{AA'BB'}\) acting on the Hilbert space \(AA'BB'\), (un)primed systems being output (input) systems, that provides the probability of Alice and Bob implementing a CP map \(\cM_{AB}:AB\to A'B'\) through the generalized Born rule

 (We use the basis-independent definition of the process matrix.
-See Supplemental Material.)
+See Sec. \ref{SM:QSOTPM} of \cite{SM}.)
 Note that in Ref.~\cite{oreshkov2012quantum}, only product interventions of the form $\cM_{AB}=\cM_A\otimes \cM_B$ were considered, but by sharing an auxiliary system, they can also implement a joint CP map, so we consider a general bipartite CP map $\cM_{AB}$ here.
-The interferometry considered in the main text is one example.
+The interferometry considered in the main text is one such example.

 The apparent difference between this measurement setting and causally agnostic measurements is that measurements are done within the black box for the former.
-However, this difference is superficial, since the measurements can be postponed by treating the registers Alice and Bob measure as subsystems $R_A$ and $R_B$ of the probe system $R$ and doing the measurements once the probe system is outside of the black box (See FIG. \ref{fig:process} (b).).
+However, this difference is superficial, since the measurements can be postponed by treating the registers Alice and Bob measure as subsystems $R_A$ and $R_B$ of the probe system $R$ and doing the measurements once the probe system is outside of the black box (See Fig.~\ref{fig:process} (b).).
 In other words, Alice and Bob need not measure them inside the box.